Archandan35/LexAI/image/design.md

 ## Purpose of the Page

-This page promotes Swipe's online payment gateway integration.
-It explains the benefits of accepting online payments through Swipe and encourages users to upgrade their subscription to enable payment gateway integrations such as Razorpay and Cashfree.
+This page promotes   CoreX's online payment gateway integration.
+It explains the benefits of accepting online payments through   CoreX and encourages users to upgrade their subscription to enable payment gateway integrations such as Razorpay and Cashfree.

 Unlike a configuration page, this is a **feature promotion / upgrade landing page** with a call-to-action rather than a settings form.